ibogley-zz/Code-Portfolio/arima/arima_forecast.md

 level, it seems that the auto.arima function prefers to difference again.
 I assume this is due to a higher threshold (1% significance leve as opposed to 5%), so we will abide by the same rule.
-When looking at the error that is provided during this step, I would argue that it is unimportant.
-I think that the error references that for the first difference of the data, the first observation is NA, which is why 1 row is removed from the plot.
+When looking at the error that is provided during this step, I would argue that it isn’t worth worrying about.
+I think that the error references occurs due to the first observation in the first difference data series being NA, which is why 1 row is removed from the plot.
 A similar error occurs in the next step as well, which I will ignore, subscribing to the reasoning above.

 ``` r
 ggplot(data = GDP_data) +